CRSylar/CRSylar/README.md

 -->
 - 🛵 I’m currently working @Scuter as a full stack Dev, we're going to change the urban mobility!

-- 📚 I’m currently improving my skills on NextJs.13 & Terraform(AWS)
+- 📚 I’m currently improving my skills on NextJs.13 (app directory) and FullStack development

 - 📫 How to reach me: cristianoromaldetti@gmail.com

+- 💻 Take a look at [My Portfolio](https://cristianos-portfolio.vercel.app)

 🎓 GitHub Stats :